vriesm060/react-native-course/README.md

 }
 ```

-You can make HTTP requests and fetch other type of data in the actions part of Redux, so you can use it in the state.
+>You can make HTTP requests and fetch other type of data in the actions part of Redux, so you can use it in the state.

-### Use Redux in components
+## Use Redux in components
-Using `useSelector` we can select data from the state.
+Using `useSelector` you can select data from the state.
-With useDispatch we can dispatch actions to the reducer.
+With `useDispatch` you can dispatch actions to the reducer.

-Dispatch an action:
+**Dispatch an action:**
 ```
 const dispatch = useDispatch();